wenzi3241/OpenEL_corpus/README.md

 # OpenEL_corpus
-This is the repository for data for this paper
+This is the data of this paper

 [OPENEL: An Annotated Corpus for Entity Linking and Discourse in Open Domain Dialogue](https://aclanthology.org/2022.lrec-1.241/)